 Oddly, during most of Brady’s short illness I did not have a large amount of grieving moments.
 To be honest there wasn’t much time for it.
 When becoming a caretaker there are too many other responsibilities to focus on.
 For example, the night before Brady’s last night with me was his most difficult one at home.
 Brady’s brother, Jake, and his girlfriend took a shift to come to stay with us that evening in case I needed help throughout the night.
 By this time Brady was unable to do much on his own, even if his stubborn self thought he could.
 I have never been more thankful for someone staying with me than I was that night.
 For whatever reason Brady was awake and in need of something almost every half hour.
 Between needing water, medicine, bathroom breaks, wanting to sit up, or just being uncomfortable he definitely kept me busy and Jake was right there by my sleep deprived self each time.

 Even with all of Brady’s commotion I was still able to have a very treasured moment that night.
 Throughout most of his time in and out of the hospital Brady was pretty much forced to sleep on his back, which is not a way he would normally sleep.
 Due to his required oxygen and a few other factors, it was really his only choice.
 On a few occasions he would attempt to sleep on his side, but that was mainly when he was in a hospital bed.
 At one point during our busy night Brady rolled over to his side facing me.
 We typically fell asleep spooning before all of this occurred, so naturally I snuggled my back side up close to him the way I used to.
 My heart was beating quickly with butterflies as if this were the first moment we had ever stayed together.
 I laid there quietly and turned to prayer.
 Prayer is not always my first go-to.
 In fact I often go without thinking about it, not purposely, it’s just what happens.
 Regardless, in that moment prayed.
 I only had one request; for Brady to put his arm around and hold me tightly the way he always had before all the madness.
 I wanted it more than anything.
 Before I knew it I felt his arm lift up and embrace around me.
 In that moment, nothing else mattered.
-In that moment I could forget that I couldn’t come home to tell him my stories, that we couldn’t spend our evenings watching recorded versions of our favorite shows, and most of all that my husband was lying behind me, ill.
+In that moment I could forget that I couldn’t come home to tell him my stories, that we couldn’t spend our evenings watching recorded versions of our favorite shows, and most of all that my husband was laying behind me, ill.

 When morning finally came everything was calm; everything except my heavy heart that is.
 I’m not sure if it was because of Brady’s restless night or just because of everything going on in my changed world but that morning I woke up sad.
 It was a different kind of sad compared to usual.
 The kind where it feels like there is a sand bag sitting on your chest and your heart falls down to your stomach with each beat.
 Fortunately for me the day stayed fairly calm.
 There were not many visitors and the ones who did come by came quietly.
 It was nice to see Brady get some decent rest.